 If defects are found, skippers can use a digital checklist to easily document and share it with a marine technician for quick response.

 Most boats should have the following items available on board: an original and current Certificate of Documentation, Certificate of Number, Radio License, Boater Education Card, and State Numbering Display.
-In addition, skippers can file a float plan (hoping to link this to a future Float Plan template, if approved) and share it via email with a reliable person whom they can alert in case of route changes or distress.
+In addition, skippers can file a float plan and share it via email with a reliable person whom they can alert in case of route changes or distress.

 State regulations require a list of must-have boating safety equipment onboard.
 Oftentimes, a Coast Guard representative can come aboard to check on these.
 A boat safety equipment checklist enumerates critical items that can be of great help in case of an emergency, including a set of state-approved PFD, basic first aid kit, fire extinguishers, visual distress signals (VSD), sound-producing devices, VHF radio and cell phone, and ventilation.